jcmoraisjr/coreos-bootstrap/README.md

     sudo systemctl restart systemd-networkd

-Now `ip a` should list your public IP address.
+Now `ip a` should list the public IP address.
 So let's configure CoreOS.

 ##Running the installation script

-Change `192.168.1.10:8080` below to the endpoint of your CoreOS Bootstrap service:
+Change `192.168.1.10:8080` below to the endpoint of the CoreOS Bootstrap service:

     bash <(curl 192.168.1.10:8080)

 ... and follow the script.
 The installation process should take some time to download the CoreOS image.

-Tip: create a [mirror](https://stable.release.core-os.net/amd64-usr/) on your network, update `sample/model.yaml` and save some bandwidth.
+**Tip:** create a [mirror](https://stable.release.core-os.net/amd64-usr/) on your network, update `sample/model.yaml` and save some bandwidth.

 After the installation process and the reboot, ssh to the CoreOS host.
 Change `192.168.1.11` below to it's public IP address: